ibm-cloud-docs/speech-to-text/faq-basic-usage.md

 1.  <span style="color:#003F69">What is {{site.data.keyword.IBM_notm}}'s data-storage policy for audio that I submit to the service?</span>

     By default, {{site.data.keyword.IBM_notm}} logs each request to the service and its results. {{site.data.keyword.IBM_notm}} uses the data only to improve the service's base speech models for future users.
 You can prevent {{site.data.keyword.IBM_notm}} from using your data for this purpose by setting the `X-Watson-Learning-Opt-Out` request header to `true` for all requests.
 When you use the header to opt out of request logging, {{site.data.keyword.IBM_notm}} does not use your data to improve the service.
 The service accesses your data only to process your request.
-In either case, your data is always encrypted both in motion and at rest.
 For more information, see [Request logging](/docs/services/speech-to-text/input.html#logging).